 The Sustainability Working Group, chaired by Chris Vaughan, Chief Corporate Officer, comprises senior managers with responsibility for Group policy and strategy on key issues.
-It meets at least four times a year.
-The Sustainability Working Group led the drafting of the Blueprint.

 Each business unit produces its own action plan for the Blueprint.
 These plans are subject to internal and external audit.

 Two stakeholder panels provide an independent perspective on our sustainability journey.